cloudfoundry-attic/vcap/README.md

 Note, this release uses a handful of submodules.
-It's important to understand the impact of this which is that after cloning the vcap repo, you must run: `git submodule update --init`
+It's important to understand the impact of this which is that after cloning the vcap repo, you must run:

+    git submodule update --init

 This ends up mounting the services and tests repos in the directory tree of vcap.
-Any time you git pull in vcap, you must also git submodule update
+Any time you `git pull` in vcap, you must also `git submodule update`.

     mkdir ~/cloudfoundry; cd ~/cloudfoundry
     git clone https://github.com/cloudfoundry/vcap.git

-Note, there should be a .rvmrc file in the ~/cloudfoundry/vcap directory.
+Note, there should be a `.rvmrc` file in the `~/cloudfoundry/vcap` directory.
-Make sure that the vcap/.rvmrc is present and that it contains rvm use 1.9.2
+Make sure that the `vcap/.rvmrc` is present and that it contains `rvm use 1.9.2`.

     cd ~/cloudfoundry/vcap
     git submodule update --init